 Heat for a few minutes, stirring, until the roux is a rich brown color.

-Simmer for about 15 minutes, then strain through a fine-mesh sieve and season to taste with Kosher salt and freshly ground black pepper.
+Then strain through a fine-mesh sieve and season to taste with Kosher salt and freshly ground black pepper.

 Slice the meat across the grain, arrange slices on warm plates, sauce generously and serve while the sauce is hot.